webqit/webflo/README.md

   └── public/index.html ----------------------- http://localhost:3000/index.html --------- text/html
 ```

 But, we can also access the route in a way that gets the data rendered into the automatically-paired `index.html` file for a dynamic page response.
-We'd simply set the [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header of the request to match `text/html` - e.g. `text/html`, `text/*`, `*/html`, `*/*`, and Webflo will automatically perform [Server-Side Rendering](#client-and-server-side-rendering) to give a page response.
-(Automatic pairing works the same for nested routes!
-But top-level `index.html` files are implicitly inherited down the hierarchy.)
+We'd simply set the [`Accept`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) header of the request to something that can match as `text/html` - e.g. `text/html`, `text/*`, `*/html`, `*/*`, and Webflo will automatically perform [Server-Side Rendering](#client-and-server-side-rendering) to give a page response.

 <details>
 <summary>How it works...</summary>

 > The `Accept` header hint is already how browsers make requests on every page load.
 So, it just works!

+> Note that the automatic pairing of an `index.html` file with a route works the same for nested routes!
+But top-level `index.html` files are implicitly inherited down the hierarchy.)
 </details>

 Now, for Single Page Applications, subsequent navigations, after the initial page load, just ask for the data on destination URLs and perform [Client-Side Rendering](#client-and-server-side-rendering) on the same running document.
 Navigation is sleek and instant!